Appreciative inquiry is about seeking the best in people – in the way they work, they live, and they behave.

 They are more specific, detailed, and focus on the ultimate goal of the session.

 There is a vast range of icebreakers to choose from.
 While some of them are more suited to organizational contexts, other icebreakers may be more relevant for educational institutions, or counseling and rehabilitation purposes.

 Here are three appreciative icebreakers that are more generalized and can be incorporated in AI across different spheres:

 i.
 Friends Indeed Icebreaker

-Friends indeed is an introductory icebreaker that helps people to go around and know each other in a group.
+Friends indeed is an introductory icebreaker that helps people get to know each other in a group.
 It uses physical name cards that make the task more fun and enjoyable, and suitable for using with kids as well.

 The job is to write their names on the name cards and stand in a circle with the facilitator in the middle.
-The facilitator would then call out statements, and those, for whom the comments hold would go around and stand with each other, maintaining the circle.
+The facilitator would then call out statements, and those for whom the statements hold true will go and stand with each other, maintaining the circle.